SauerErik/it-security/docs/08_static_code_analysis.md

 ## **2. Running the Coverage Check**

-To run the tests and generate a coverage report, I used the following command from the `backend` directory:
+To run the tests and generate a coverage report, I used the following command from the `studyconnect` directory:

 ```bash
 pytest --cov